Should I Get a Third Dog? My Thoughts After Trying it Out

 The gender mix of three dogs in one home is an important factor that can influence how well they get along.

-I was pretty sure I would absolutely not have an intact female and an intact male, or a male that had a vasectomy, in the same house.
+I was sure I would absolutely not want to have an intact female and an intact male, or a male that had a vasectomy, in the same house.

 But, now having first hand experience with that, I am 1000% sure it would be a terrible idea.